US President Joe Biden to host Prime Minister Modi for a state dinner this summer - ExBulletin

 US President Joe Biden to host Prime Minister Modi for a state dinner this summer

-Washington [US]March 18 (ANI): US President Joe Biden plans to host Indian Prime Minister Narendra Modi for a state dinner this summer, people familiar with the matter have said, Bloomberg reported.
+The official state visit is a sign of deepening United States-India relationship as the administration advances policies and initiatives for a free and open Indo-Pacific to counter what he sees as a growing threat posed by China.

-The White House is aiming for the state dinner to take place in June, but the schedule could slip.
-However, a spokesperson for the National Security Council declined to comment, Bloomberg reported.
+The White House is aiming for the state dinner to take place in June, but the schedule could slip, people familiar have said.
+A National Security Council spokesman declined to comment.

-Prime Minister Modi’s official state visit is a sign of deepening US-India relations in various fields including defense, technology, space exploration, trade and investment.

-Additionally, the Biden administration is proposing policies and initiatives for a free and open Indo-Pacific to counter what it sees as a growing threat posed by China and India is playing a key role in this.

-India is hosting the Group of 20 (G20) leaders’ summit in New Delhi in September, where Russia’s invasion of Ukraine will be one of the main topics of discussion.
-It is unclear whether Russian President Vladimir Putin will attend the rally, Bloomberg reported.
+India is hosting the G20 summit in New Delhi in September, where Russian invasion of Ukraine will be among the main topics of discussion.
+It is not yet clear whether Russian President Vladimir Putin will attend the rally.

-Biden is also expected to see Modi in Australia in May when the countries meet for the Quad Summit with the leaders of Australia and Japan.
+Biden should also see Means PM in Australia in May when they meet for the quadruple vertex with the leaders of Australia and Japan.

-Biden’s dinner with Prime Minister Modi will be his third official state visit and dinner, following those of French President Emmanuel Macron in December and South Korean President Yoon Suk Yeol on April 26.
+The dinner with Prime Minister Modi will be Bidens’ third official state visit and dinner, following the one he hosted for French President Emmanuel Macron in December and the one for South Korean President Yoon Suk Yeol scheduled for December 26. april.

-Last month, the United States and India unveiled the Critical and Emerging Technologies Initiative, a proposal to exchange advanced defense and computing technologies, including the joint production of General Electric Co.
+The United States and India last month announced a Critical and Emerging Technologies Initiative, a plan to share advanced defense and computing technologies, including joint production of General Electric Co. jet engines.

 |